Civic Media (MA)

 Our curriculum stresses both theory and practice.
 You’ll take three courses in your first semester.
 In Intro to Civic Media, our core course, you’ll study the theories of civic media, choose your thesis project, and find a community partner.
 You’ll also take courses in research methods and leadership to strengthen your research acumen and learn to manage collaborative projects.

-What to expect your last semester
+What to expect your last two semesters

 Flexible course schedules